If you’re shopping in the Negen Straatjes or Nine Little Streets (and chances are you will be!) you’ll probably want to stop somewhere to eat.

 Snacks, coffee or sandwiches

 If you’re too busy shopping to stop for lunch but want to grab a coffee or something to go, the 9 Streets won’t let you down.
-Wander into the fabulous Marqt on Wolvenstraat which is The Netherlands’ version of Fresh and Wild and pick up something to take away, or pop into Dutch coffee chain Coffee Company on Berenstraat – far nicer than Starbucks (a brand you’ll be hard pushed to find in The Netherlands).
+Wander into the surprisingly large supermarket Jumbo on Wolvenstraat and pick up something to take away, or pop into Dutch coffee chain Coffee Company on Berenstraat – far nicer than Starbucks (a brand you’ll be hard pushed to find in The Netherlands).
 A couple of steps further away on Raadhuisstraat you’ll find Bagels and Beans which is another Dutch coffee and snack chain hugely popular with locals.

 Not enough choice?
 You’ve got to be kidding me.
 Well, wander a road or so further out and you’ll find a branch of the City’s much loved burger joint The Butcher.
 Heading towards the Anne Frank House?
 Sit on the divine little floating terrace at Cafe t’Smalle, one of the most picturesque spots in the city, or stroll a little deeper into town for one of favourite Amsterdam lunches at Gartine (though be sure you’ve booked).
 Failing that, do as the locals do and simply stop by a herring stall for a “broodje haring met uitjes en zuur” – a herring in a roll with onions and pickles.
 You won’t be disappointed.